 85 Darlinghurst Road,

-The Kings Cross Newsreel Teatrette was opened in August 1941.
-In its early years the Kings Cross Newsreel Theatrette boasted a tall neon sign - needed as the auditorium was upstairs in a two storey building.
+The King’s Cross Newsreel Theatrette was opened on 25th July 1941.
+In its early years the King’s Cross Newsreel Theatrette boasted a tall neon sign - needed as the auditorium was upstairs in a two storey building.
 When demand for news faded the neon came down and the theatre ran conventional double bills, mostly action features, with cartoons and serials.

-It was replaced by KX Fitness and the large bay windows on the frontage were finally uncovered.
+It was converted into a KX Fitness and the large bay windows on the frontage were finally uncovered.

 Just login to your account and subscribe to this theater.